Towards a spectrally multiplexed quantum repeater

 It consists of a negative $f=-50\,$mm and a positive $f=200\,$mm cylindrical lenses, where $f$ denotes the focal length.
 After the beam expander, we place a cylindrical lens of $f=150\,$mm focal length, which creates a line-shaped focal spot at the entrance slit of the VIPA.

 At the output of the VIPA, individual spectral modes propagate as parallel beams with about equal dimensions in x and y directions, and each of the modes exits the VIPA at a slightly different angle.
 To couple the light from a given spectral mode optimally into a SMF-28 single mode fiber, we use a spherical achromatic doublet lens (AD) with focal distance $f\, = 45\,$mm.
 This lens maps the exiting spectral modes---all occupying different spatial modes---onto different spots in its back-focal plane.
-The collection fiber is mounted on a translation stage with five (three translational and two rotational) degrees of freedom.
-In the current setup, we use a single collection fiber and translate it in x-direction to capture the light of different spectral channels.
-In future experiments, the fiber will be replaced by a fiber array to capture the light from all spectral modes simultaneously.
+The collection fiber is mounted on a translation stage with five degrees of freedom (three translational and two rotational ones).